 For this reason, it is usually more efficient to work with Excel in Mouse Mode (using a mouse to select commands) than to use Touch Mode (using your finger to select commands).

-- 1 Open Excel and open a new blank Excel workbook. - 2 Enable the Touch/Mouse Mode button on the Quick Access Toolbar.
+- 1 Open Excel and open a new blank Excel workbook. - 2 Set Excel to use Touch Mode.